Magyartanulas/magyartanulas.github.io/Section8.md

 * Dániel kutyájának a lába - (Daniel's dog's leg.)
 * Ennek semmi értelme. - (This makes no sense. lit.
 This has no sense.)

+`Challenge!`
 ![Könyvek](https://magyartanulas.github.io/public/könyvek.jpg)

 *- Nem ezek a könyveid?*

+### More on Postpositions (incomplete)

+In [Section 3](https://magyartanulas.github.io/Section3/) we touched on locative postpositions.
+If the relationship involves pronouns, then you attach the pronoun-possession ending onto the pronoun.

+There are also pronouns not pertaining to location, and so they only have one form alongside pronoun endings.
+Here are some examples:

 ### Stating possessions